joelouthan/theologic.us/content/posts/0-study-romans/2021-03-02-study-romans.md

 ## The Support

-### Romans 1:1 (CSB) Paul, a servant of Christ Jesus, called as an apostle and set apart for the gospel of God—
+### Paul, a servant of Christ Jesus, called as an apostle and set apart for the gospel of God—

 >I Timothy 1:12-17 I thank him who has given me strength, Christ Jesus our Lord, because he judged me faithful, appointing me to his service,  though formerly I was a blasphemer, persecutor, and insolent opponent.
 But I received mercy because I had acted ignorantly in unbelief,  and the grace of our Lord overflowed for me with the faith and love that are in Christ Jesus.
 The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost.
 But I received mercy for this reason, that in me, as the foremost, Jesus Christ might display his perfect patience as an example to those who were to believe in him for eternal life.
 To the King of ages, immortal, invisible, the only God, be honor and glory forever and ever.
 Amen.

-### Romans 1:2-3 (CSB) which he promised beforehand through his prophets in the Holy Scriptures— concerning his Son, Jesus Christ our Lord
+### which he promised beforehand through his prophets in the Holy Scriptures— concerning his Son, Jesus Christ our Lord

 This is the Old Testament.